Pearl Harbor Day

 3. Jesus’ love was commanded love (John 13:34).

 fail to teach their children real love because they fail to understand the

-4. Jesus’ love was conspicuous love (John 13:35).
+Jesus’ love was conspicuous love (John 13:35).

 In psychological terms, sin can be described as a sort of infatuation with the vanity of our personal desires.
 That is, most people are narcissistically preoccupied with their immediate desires and have little, if any, altruistic awareness of anyone or anything else around them.
 Psychologically, this behavior allows you to feel good about yourself (that is, to feel strong and “in control”) by using, hurting, or neglecting someone else.
 Sin therefore leads you away from true love and compassion, and it sends you right into all the predicaments of self-indulgence.
 Sin really does hurt others because sin defiles love.
 Simply teaching children to be kind to one another, therefore, will not make sin “take a back seat.”
 In fact, teaching kindness without also teaching the full meaning of sin unwittingly promotes sin.
 Without an awareness of sin, anything goes.
 “If it feels good, do it,” is equivalent to the devil’s motto: Do what thou wilt.
 To see what is really required to overcome sin, let’s look more closely at the various forms of love.

 5. Jesus’ love was committed love (John 13:36-38).

 Love, in its purest and most divine